Our mission is to empower youth to become global

 Darcy Ellsworth Yow

 Darcy has worked in independent schools in the San Francisco Bay Area for over 30 years.
 At Marin Country Day School since 1993, she runs all of MCDS’s community engagement programs for students, families and faculty, in addition to advising 8th graders.
 With an eye towards "Change, not Charity," her community engagement program trains participants to observe without judgment, identify assets in themselves and their community, and build empathy while helping students feel empowered to make a positive change in their communities.
-Darcy has college-aged twin daughters and is actively involved in several local non-profit organizations which focus on sustainability, education, food security, health, poverty alleviation, social justice and voting rights.
+Darcy has college-aged twin daughters and is actively involved in several local non-profit organizations which focus on sustainability, education, food security, health, poverty alleviation, social justice, civic engagement, and political action.

 Linda Frey

-During a 20-year career in international development, Linda has done democracy and governance work in Latin America, helped launch a new global grantmaking program at the Hewlett Foundation, and led the global secretariat for the Open Government Partnership.
-In August 2021, Linda began working with California Volunteers in the Office of the Governor, where she is currently Director of College Corps -- a new statewide service initiative for 3,200 California college students.
+During a 20-year career in international development, Linda led democracy and governance programs in Latin America, helped launch a large global grantmaking initiative at the Hewlett Foundation, and led the global secretariat for the Open Government Partnership.
+Most recently, Linda served in the Office of the Governor as the inaugural statewide Director of the California College Corps -- a new statewide service initiative for 3,200 California college students.
+Beginning in 2024, Linda has been an independent strategy consultant to foundations and nonprofit organizations.

 Dave Kolek, J.D.